ammar257ammar/PSnpBind-Build/README.md

-# Pocket SNPs effects on Binding Affinity Prediction
+# PSnpBind, a database to highlight pocket SNPs effects on protein-ligand binding affinity

-This repository is part of the "Pocket SNPs effect on protein-ligand Binding Affinity Prediction (PSBAP)" project and it is the main repository to reproduce the project methodology and results.
+This repository is part of the "PSnpBind, a database to highlight pocket SNPs effects on protein-ligand binding affinity" project and it is the main repository to reproduce the project methodology and results.

 **NOTE**: all the following instructions are for Linux operating system and tested on Ubuntu 18.
 These tools are not tested on other systems like Windows or MacOS.